nhsconnect/prm-practice-migration/_steps/practice-manager-staff-reading-by-phase/03-planning-for-cutover-phase.md

 * At the time of the final data extract, have you ensured that all users are logged off the existing supplier system (source) so that the supplier can do the data extraction?

 #### Do you have a plan for how you will handle the following during the cutover?
+[Gap - will need to revist based on GP2GP]

 * [Appointments](/prm-practice-migration/guide/planning-for-cut-over#appointments)